redwoodjs/redwood/docs/docs/testing.md

 expect(testCacheClient).toHaveCached(partialMatch({name: 'LS50'}))
 ```

-For partial matches, you either have to supply a key to `toHaveCached` or using the `cacheClient.contents` helper.
+For partial matches, you either have to supply a key to `toHaveCached` or use the `cacheClient.contents` helper.
 :::